PWA application

 WHERE ST_GeometryType(obm_geometry)='ST_Point' AND %qstr%

-As you can see, there is a predefined filter that uses only POINT data, which is because clustering cannot merge line and polygon data.
+As you can see, there is a predefined filter that uses only POINT data because clustering cannot merge line and polygon data.

 Installation